LicensePro

 To obtain a conditional use permit in Bridgeport, CT, you will typically need to provide the following:

-You may also need to complete registration with the Connecticut Secretary of State at ct.gov/sots.
+You may also need to complete registration with the Connecticut Secretary of the State at portal.ct.gov/sots.

 Before applying, verify your business location in Bridgeport's Fairfield County is properly zoned for your intended use.
 Contact the Bridgeport planning department for a zoning verification letter.